Build a Team

 Team Effectiveness

 Becoming an effective, cohesive team is often a journey, and a non-linear one at that.
-To help you understand this process and pass through the "forming, storming and norming" stages effectively and quickly to the "performing" stage, a breakdown is provided below.
+To help you understand this process and pass through the "forming, storming and norming" stages effectively and quickly to the "performing" stage, a breakdown is provided here.

 There has been much research conducted over the years showing that the least effective teams tend to be homogeneous groups, and likewise the most effective teams combine a diverse range of people with different skills and outlooks.